 Need advice about parenting arrangements?
-Our family law firm is highly experienced in dealing with parenting matters.
+Our family law firm in Brisbane is highly experienced in dealing with parenting matters.

 Our family lawyers will be on your side throughout a child custody matter.
-Contact Michael Lynch Family Lawyers today for expert legal advice.
+Contact the child custody law specialists at Michael Lynch Family Lawyers today for expert legal advice on your unique situation.

 The Family Law Act has changed many times over the years, making it difficult for people with no legal experience to understand.
 Anyone considering custody arrangements for their child should seek legal advice from an expert in family law.

 The most significant changes to the Family Law Act occurred with the introduction of the “shared parenting” legislation in 2006.
 More recently, in 2012, amendments were made to the law for matters involving “family violence”.

 Other changes to the Family Law Act include:

 - Changes in terminology to remove “residence” and “contact” and introduce “lives with” and “spends time with”